Moe-Pwint/Zip-Zap-Zop-Game/README.md

   - Logo Screen (for loading)

   - About Game Button
-    1. Tap the cards "Zip", "Zap", "Zop" in a row quickly without making a mistake.
+    1. Tap the cards "Zip", "Zap", "Zop" in a row.
     2. Replay to beat your own records!
     3. During each tap, the cards will randomly switch places.
     4. Each level has different rules.
   - Select Level Button (Each level )
     1. Level 1 Btn
         - Level 1 Rules:
-          Tap the cards "Zip" "Zap" "Zop" in a row without making a mistake.
+          Tap the cards "Zip" "Zap" "Zop" in a row.
           Gain 20 scores in 60 seconds to win the level.
-          Beat your own time!
+          Replay to beat your own time!
           - Play Level 1 Btn.

     2. Level 2 Btn
         - Level 2 Rules:
-          Tap the cards "Zip" "Zap" "Zop" in a row without making a mistake.
+          Tap the cards "Zip" "Zap" "Zop" in a row.
           Time limit for each tap: 2 seconds
           Gain minimum 30 scores in 60 seconds to win the level.
           Beat your own score!